marcelauliano/MitoHiFi/README.md

 (i) manually - and then you will need to have all the dependencies installed in your PATH.

-(ii) with a docker image so you can run if with a singularity (highly recommended)
+(ii) with a docker image so you can run it with a singularity (highly recommended).

 ### 2.1 Manual installation - Dependencies